cloudprogrammers/00_user_management_ec2_hometask_3/README.md

 ```

 **4. Run the script**
 Verify it prompts the user for input.
 Fire it up several times.
 Test out each option.
 For now, it does not do anything.
+Implementing the actual features will be the next step.

 **5. Processing User Input:**
 Now, we will be adding the required features for each of the options that user may choose.
 The `if` conditional lets us specify the condition under which the code will run.
 We will test it out, by covering the case where the user types in 1, choosing from the menu above.